-A veterans final VA disability rating for Plantar Fasciitis depends upon the frequency, severity, and duration of symptoms, meaning, the more severe your symptoms, the higher the VA rating for Plantar Fasciitis.
+A veteran’s final VA disability rating for plantar fasciitis depends upon the frequency, severity, and duration of symptoms.
+Meaning, the more severe your symptoms are, the higher the VA rating for plantar fasciitis.

-Many veterans suffer from various foot conditions due to their military service, to include severe heel pain, aka, Plantar Fasciitis.
+Many veterans suffer from various foot conditions due to their military service, including severe heel pain, aka, plantar fasciitis.

-At VA Claims Insider, we recommend veterans get X-Rays of both feet from the VA or private doctor to confirm or exclude the presence of heel spurs, which can contribute to the pain associated with Plantar Fasciitis.
+At VA Claims Insider, we recommend veterans get X-Rays of both feet from the VA or a private doctor to confirm or exclude the presence of heel spurs, which can contribute to the pain associated with plantar fasciitis.

 - Plantar Fasciitis in Veterans

 - VA Rating for Plantar Fasciitis: Common Symptoms in Veterans

 - WATCH: VA Disability Claims for Plantar Fasciitis (NEW Tips!)

 - NEW VA Rating for Plantar Fasciitis Criteria from 0% to 30%

 - How to Prepare for Your C&P Exam for Plantar Fasciitis

 Plantar fasciitis is one of the most common causes of heel pain in veterans.